-We usually love having visitors on our campus, but due to COVID-19, we are temporarily restricting visitor access.
-Where possible please arrange to meet virtually.
+We usually love having visitors on our campus, but due to COVID-19, there are restrictions on visitor access.
+Where possible please consider if you can meet virtually.

 - Make sure that you have an appointment with a member of staff before you arrive on campus and that they have completed a Visitor Register Form.

 - If you feel unwell, please do not come to campus.
 You can check any COVID-19 symptoms using the NHS 111 Online service.

 - Do not come to campus if you should be self-isolating under government Covid advice